-No later than 20 days before each hearing, the appellant shall file with the Commissioner or his the designated hearing officer and shall serve on the appellee a written statement of his the appellant's case and any evidence he that the appellant intends to offer at the hearing.
-No later than five days before such the hearing, the appellee shall file with the Commissioner or his-the designated hearing officer and shall serve on the appellant a written statement of his-the appellee's case and any evidence he-that the appellee intends to offer at the hearing.
+No later than 20 days before each hearing, the appellant shall file with the Commissioner or his designated hearing officer and shall serve on the appellee a written statement of his-the appellant's case and any evidence he that the appellant intends to offer at the hearing.
+No later than five days before such the hearing, the appellee shall file with the Commissioner or his-the designated hearing officer and shall serve on the appellant a written statement of his-the appellant's case and any evidence he-that the appellee intends to offer at the hearing.
 Each such hearing shall be recorded and transcribed.
-The cost of such recording and transcribing shall be borne equally by the appellant and appellee; provided that The appellant and appellee shall share the cost of recording and transcribing equally; however, upon any final adjudication the prevailing party shall be reimbursed for his-that party's share of such-the costs by the other party.
-Each party shall, on a date determined by the Commissioner or his-the designated hearing officer, but not sooner than 15 days after delivery of the completed transcript to the party, submit to the Commissioner or his the designated hearing officer and serve on the other party, a proposed order.
-The Commissioner or his-the designated hearing officer shall then issue an order."
+The cost of such recording and transcribing shall be borne equally by the appellant and appellee; provided that upon any final adjudication the prevailing party shall be reimbursed for his share of such costs by the other party.
+The procedures governing recordings of hearings and, if necessary, transcripts of recordings, as well as the fees for copies of recordings and transcripts, shall be determined by rules adopted by the Commissioner.
+Each party shall, on a date determined by the Commissioner or his designated hearing officer, but not sooner than 15 days after delivery of the completed transcript to the party, submit to the Commissioner or his designated hearing officer and serve on the other party, a proposed order.
+The Commissioner or his designated hearing officer shall then issue an order."